SteffenCarlsen/OSRS-AutoSwitcher---PvPHelper/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Changelog
+### [1.3] - 10-03-2020 - WIP
+- Added the option to change an existing configuration
+- Changing from GetAsyncKeyState to low level Input manager to support all types of input (WIP)
 ### [1.2] - 23-02-2019
 Decided to rework the entire project since it started to get some attention from interested users.
 This is a WIP to rewrite the entire thing into an overall better application.
 Due to previous testing of functionaility being tedious, I decided to skip out on implementing a regular user interface and keep it console for now.
 ### Added/edited